blog posts

 Finally, all of the tools in the world won’t help if you don’t have a culture of cross-collaboration and practice of viewing security as a process.
 Work together to develop and hone your organizational and individual skills, automate “all the things”.
 And solve security challenges together as a team.

 We have the tools to address security across the hybrid cloud.
-But we have to choose to pick them up and make use of them in a way that makes sense in the hybrid cloud world.
+However, we must choose to utilize them and make the most of them in a way that makes sense in the hybrid cloud world.
 Security should be looked at as a team sport, not something.
 That is thrown over the wall and done on the 11th hour via panicked pen-testing and security scans.
-When you tackle security in this panicked last-minute approach.
-You will make mistakes since it is human nature to make mistakes when done last minute versus early in the application and infrastructure life cycle .
-Which is key to successfully tackling security in the hybrid cloud world.
+When you tackle security in this panicked, last-minute approach.
+You will make mistakes, as it is human nature to make mistakes when working under pressure.
+This is particularly true when tasks are completed early in the application and infrastructure life cycle, which is key to successfully tackling security in the hybrid cloud world.